Alcoholism and its devastating effects on South African society

 - According to research done in May 2008, 20% of 14 year old boys and nearly half of 17 year old boys drank in the previous month.
 The figure for girls was a bit lower with 18% of 14 year olds and 35% of 17 year olds in the same period1.

 With these shocking facts facing us and on the increase we must remember that alcoholism is a diagnosable disease that slowly develops over time and is in no way indicative of an individual’s moral standing.
 As with drug addicts and drugs, people turn to alcohol to escape, relax or to reward themselves.
 Users feel that they are in control but over time the alcohol creeps up on them and makes the user believe that he/she cannot cope without alcohol.

-Fortunately, as a disease, alcoholism can be overcome like any form of addiction recovery, preferably at a registers drug and alcohol rehabilitation centre.
+Fortunately, as a disease, alcoholism can be overcome like any form of addiction recovery, preferably at a registered drug and alcohol rehabilitation centre.
 While it is extremely difficult for an individual to beat alcoholism and alcohol addiction alone, together with the support of loved ones, professional medical and therapeutic experts as well as qualified counsellors the chances of recovery improve drastically.
-This is why at Houghton House, with our over 20 years’ experience, we remain committed to assisting alcoholics and those close to them to take the first steps to going back to leading normal lives.
+This is why at Houghton House, with over 23 years’ experience, we remain committed to assisting alcoholics and those close to them to take the first steps to going back to leading normal lives.